clabe45/kaz/README.md

 hold get key # value
 ```

-You can also use stdin:
+You can also use stdin and stdout:
 ```sh
 hold set license < license.txt
 hold get license > license2.txt